This guide will walk you through integrating Para SDK into your Next.js application, providing seamless user authentication and wallet management.

 Install the Para React SDK and React Query:

-Create a providers component that will wrap your application.
+Create a providers component and wrap your application with it.
 Note the "use client" directive at the top - this is required for Next.js App Router:

 "use client";